serenita-org/vero/docs/using_multiple_beacon_nodes.md

 attest to the head of the chain if a majority of connected beacon nodes agree on it.
-This makes sure your validator does not attest to a buggy version of the chain (unless a majority of connected nodes is affected by the same bug).
+This makes sure your validator does not attest to a buggy version of the chain (unless enough of the connected beacon nodes are affected by the same bug).

 Importantly, this also allows for a minority of connected beacon nodes to be temporarily offline, whether that's